Defining the Harness Wiring Diagram in Altium Designer

 To define one or more wires as added to a cable, you can place a Cable object on the wiring diagram using the Harness Cable command from the Active Bar or the Place main menu.

 Place a Harness Cable to define one or more wires as added to a cable.
-Note that when a cable object is selected, the wires covered by this cable are highlighted in the design space.

 Place a Harness Cable to define one or more wires as added to a cable.
-Note that when a cable object is selected, the wires covered by this cable are highlighted in the design space.

 Properties of a placed Cable object (its location, visual representation and parameters) can be configured in the Properties panel when the object is selected in the design space.